vamsi200414/git-java/README.md

 # git-java
-This is the complete notes of java owner - vamsi(ECE)
+This is the complete notes of java. owner - vamsi(ECE)